acxz/pokescript/README.md

 choice by specifying the pokemon name or make it display a random pokemon.
 ```
 Usage: pokemon-colorscripts [OPTION] [POKEMON NAME]
-  -h, --help, help    	Print this help.
+    "-h, --help, help" "Print this help." \
-  -l, --list, list    	Print list of all pokemon
+    "-l, --list, list" "Print list of all pokemon"\
-  -r, --random, random	Show a random pokemon
+    "-r, --random, random" "Show a random pokemon.
+This flag can optionally be
+                    followed by a generation number (1-8) to show random
+                    pokemon from a specific generation."\
-  -n, --name          	Select pokemon by name.
+    "-n, --name" "Select pokemon by name.
 Generally spelled like in the games.
                     a few exceptions are nidoran-f,nidoran-m,mr-mime,farfetchd,flabebe
                     type-null etc. Perhaps grep the output of --list if in
-                        doubt
+                    doubt"
 ```

 Example of printing out a specific pokemon